Salinas, Ecuador - Things to Do in Salinas

 Insider Tips

-Visit the local fish market early in the morning to see the daily catch and enjoy the freshest ceviche at incredibly low prices
+Visit the fish market early morning to see the daily catch and enjoy the freshest ceviche at nearby stalls for a fraction of restaurant prices

 Explore Activities in Salinas